Before the Bell: What every Canadian investor needs to know today

 General Electric Co announced on Thursday it was axing 12,000 jobs at its global power business as the struggling industrial conglomerate responds to dwindling demand for fossil fuel power plants, Reuters reports.
 The U.S. company launched the cuts to save $1-billion in 2018, saying it expected current difficulties in the sector to continue.
 "Traditional power markets including gas and coal have softened," GE said.

-Canadian yoga and leisure apparel maker Lululemon Athletica Inc on Wednesday reported a higher-than-expected profit and gave an upbeat holiday-quarter forecast, sending its shares up nearly 7 per cent in after-hours trading.
-In premarket trading on Thursday, Lululemon shares were up nearly 8 per cent on Nasdaq.
+Canadian yoga and leisure apparel maker Lululemon Athletica Inc on Wednesday reported a higher-than-expected profit and gave an upbeat holiday-quarter forecast.
+In premarket trading on Thursday, Lululemon shares were up more than 8 per cent on Nasdaq.
 Vancouver-based Lululemon said that its holiday season was off to a great start, with the company experiencing its highest traffic and largest sales ever on Black Friday and on Cyber Monday.
 The company said it expects holiday-quarter sales of $870-million to $885-million and an adjusted profit of $1.19 to $1.22 per share.
 Analyst on average were expecting revenue of $866-million and a profit of $1.17 per share, according to Thomson Reuters I/B/E/S.

 Lego has won a landmark case in China against two companies that manufactured and sold toys almost identical to its LEGO Friends range but branded Bela, the Danish toy maker said.
 It is the first time that Lego has succeeded in a copyright competition case in China, where copies of its colourful bricks and figures have been a recurrent problem as it seeks to gain share in the $31-billion toys and games market.
 Earlier this year, the Beijing Higher Court passed a ruling that recognized the Lego logo and name in Chinese as 'well-known' trademarks in China, putting the toy maker in a better position to act against infringement of its trademarks.